ptabasso2/spring-otel-context-prop/README.md

 6. **(Appendix) Downloading the agents**:

-   In case you need to download the agents, you would do as follows:
+   In case you need to download the latest (or a specific version) of the agents, you would do as follows:

    * **Otel:**
       ```bash